JoshuaOliphant/ResumeRocket/upgrade_spec.md

 ## Technical Considerations

-### 1. Authentication Flow
+### 1. Authentication Flow ✅

 The system will maintain dual authentication:
-- JWT tokens stored in localStorage for the Next.js frontend
+- ✅ JWT tokens stored in localStorage for the Next.js frontend
-- Session-based auth maintained for backward compatibility
+- ✅ Session-based auth maintained for backward compatibility with the existing HTMX frontend

 ### 2. API Communication

-- All frontend-backend communication will use REST API endpoints
+- ✅ All frontend-backend communication will use REST API endpoints
-- Responses will follow a consistent format: `{ data, error, status }`
+- ✅ API responses follow a consistent format: `{ status, data, error }`
-- Content negotiation will determine whether to return HTML or JSON
+- ✅ API routes are organized in a dedicated blueprint for clarity and maintenance

+### 3. Frontend Data Management ✅

+- ✅ Use React Query for data fetching, caching, and state management
+- ✅ Configure global axios instance with authentication interceptors
+- ✅ Implement loading and error states for all data-dependent components
+- ✅ Add optimistic updates for better user experience

-### 3. Prompt Caching Strategy
+### 4. Prompt Caching Strategy ✅

-The implementation will use Anthropic's prompt caching to optimize costs:
+The implementation uses Anthropic's prompt caching to optimize costs:
-- Separate static and dynamic content in prompts
+- ✅ Separate static and dynamic content in prompts
-- Use cache_control parameters for static content
+- ✅ Use cache_control parameters for static content
-- Track cache performance metrics
+- ✅ Track cache performance metrics

-### 4. Error Handling
+### 5. Error Handling ✅

-Implement proper error handling across the application:
-- Standard error responses from backend
+- ✅ Backend implements standardized error responses
+- ✅ Frontend implements:
+  - ✅ Global error handling through React Query
-- Retry logic for transient failures
+  - ✅ Retry logic for transient failures
-- User-friendly error messages in the frontend
+  - ✅ User-friendly error messages with consistent design
+  - ✅ Toast notifications for errors and successes

 ## Implementation Timeline